intelligentnet/llmclient/README.md

 Your question:
 Correct.
-I am English, The Wizard of Oz is an American book.
+I am Scottish, The Wizard of Oz is an American book.
 We are culturally closer to Australians.
 Knowing that, how would you answer the original question?
-> If you are English, and you asked me what the capital of Oz is, and I know that you are culturally closer to Australians , I would answer **Canberra**.
+> If you are Scotish, and you asked me what the capital of Oz is, and I know that you are culturally closer to Australians , I would answer **Canberra**.
 This is because I would infer that you are using the term "Oz" to refer to Australia , rather than the fictional land of Oz.

 > Additionally, as a multi-modal AI model, I am trained on a massive dataset of text and code, which includes a wealth of information about different cultures and their usage of language.
 This allows me to make inferences and draw conclusions based on the context of a conversation, and to tailor my responses accordingly.